Employing High-Dimensional RIS Information for RIS-aided Localization Systems: Simulation Results

-Furthermore, Fig. \ref{RIS} presents curves illustrating scenarios where the phase shift matrix of the RIS is optimized to maximize the received signal-to-noise ratio (SNR) at the BS \cite{Wuqq1}.
+Furthermore, Fig. \ref{RIS} presents curves illustrating scenarios where the phase shift matrix of the RIS is optimized to maximize the received SNR at the BS \cite{Wuqq1}.
 In these simulations, the curve labeled `BS opt.' directly represents the scenarios with the highest received SNR at the BS.
 Additionally, the curves labeled `DenseNet opt.' and `ResNet opt.' are generated from localization results using RIS information, which has been reconstructed by employing the DenseNet-121 and ResNet-18 models, respectively.

-When comparing these optimized scenarios, we observe only a marginal difference between `DenseNet opt.' and `DenseNet', and similarly between `ResNet opt.' and `ResNet'.
+When comparing these optimized scenarios, we observe only a marginal difference.
 However, a significant gap is noticed between `BS opt.' and the standard `BS', highlighting the significant improvement in localization accuracy with optimized phase shifts when relying solely on BS information.
 This observation emphasizes the robustness of RIS information against unoptimized phase shifts. \textbf{\emph{This suggests that the high-dimensional RIS information predominantly determines localization accuracy, making the phase shift design less critical in this context. }}

+{To validate the generalization capabilities of our proposed algorithm, we conducted several comparative analyses under different simulation settings as depicted in Fig.~\ref{RISdif}.
+Initially, to assess the algorithm's suitability for analog beamforming-based systems, we implemented a Rician fading channel, which supports the algorithm well with a performance enhancement.
+Additionally, two scenarios were tested: first, we assumed that the MU is equipped with two antennas, and second, a LoS link was added from the MU to the BS.
+Both modifications showed improvement in localization accuracy.
+Furthermore, we expanded the BS's antenna array to \(M = 25\).
+This adjustment significantly improved the results, likely due to the increased information available for reconstructing more accurate RIS information, thus enhancing localization precision.
+Finally, we compared our proposed TFBF algorithm with the RCNR localization algorithm presented in \cite{WuFingerprint}, demonstrating that our TFBF algorithm achieves higher precision. }